-4.1.3 Usage
+4.2.4 Usage

 The web interface is available at http://localhost:8000.
 The user is admin and the password is admin.
-You also can interact with platform using the REST API.
+You also can interact with platform using the Components and APIs.

-Read the User Guide for more information about how to interact with the platform.
+Read the tutorials/using-api-interface and tutorials/using-web-interface for more information about how to interact with the platform.